Pelmen323/a_quiz_game/README.md

 General idea - print the contents of the dictionary and check if user input == stored value

 Current functionality:
-- Easy scalability - add as many questions as you want into the dictionaries or create a new tests and integrate them!
+- Easy scalability - add as many questions as you want into the dictionaries or create new tests and integrate them!
 - Ability to select the test when starting the game
 - Basic foolproof - anything but allowed input will be rejected
 - Shuffling - questions are printed in random order